harness/developer-hub/docs/continuous-delivery/cd-services/k8s-services/kubernetes-services.md

 ### Propagate and override artifacts, manifests, and service variables

-You can propagate services between stages and override service settings using multiple values YAML files and/or **Environment Overrides**.
+You can propagate services between stages and override service settings by using multiple values YAML files and/or **Environment Overrides**.

 For more information, go to: